 Every year, normally in June, CAARI organises an annual Archaeological Workshop in collaboration with the Department of Antiquities Cyprus and the Archaeological Research Unit of the University of Cyprus, comprising a series of lectures highlighting current archaeological work.

 CAARI organizes major international symposia on an occasional basis, bringing together scholars from throughout the world.

-Engendering Aphrodite” (1998), discussing the role of women in Cypriot society from Antiquity to the Ottoman conquest; and
+Engendering Aphrodite” (1998), discussing the role of women in Cypriot society from Antiquity to the Ottoman conquest.

-“Egypt and Cyprus in Antiquity” (2003), which was accompanied by a special exhibition at the Cyprus Museum.
+“Egypt and Cyprus in Antiquity” (2003, with the University of Cyprus), which was accompanied by a special exhibition at the Cyprus Museum.

 All drew large audiences of scholars and the lay community, and were subsequently published.
 CAARI has also hosted two day conferences on the Kyrenia Ship and Underwater Archaeology (2004) and on Medieval Frescoes (2005).

 CAARI sponsors intermittent roundtable discussions for which it invites four or five scholars of varied specialties to deliberate issues of convergent concern.
 Intended for a specialized audience, the sessions facilitate the advancement of knowledge by providing a forum for direct interchange among experts.

 CAARI organizes trips to active archaeological excavations and other fieldwork sites.
 The trips provide visiting scholars an opportunity to discuss work being conducted by Cypriot and foreign teams and assist CAARI’s residents in expanding their knowledge of the island.